 Item Support Pricing

 What will I earn on the item price?

-For all marketplaces on Envato Market, pricing is determined at the sole discretion of the author of the item, known as author-driven pricing.
+For all items on Envato Market, pricing is determined at the sole discretion of you, the author of the item.

 An item's sale price is made up of four parts: